mliarakos/lagom-scalajs-example/README.md

 }
 ```

-This configures both the server and client to support the exception.
+This configures both the server and client at the same time.
 However, configuring the exception serializer in the service definition requires a static environment choice.
 The `ExampleExceptionSerializer` chooses the development environment because this is a demo.
 However, this should not be done in production to prevent leaking error details.

 The `ExampleEnvironmentExceptionSerializer` is configured in the application definition and uses the environment of the application, allowing for a dynamic environment definition.
-However, since there are two application definitions (one of the server and one for the client), it must be configured in two separate places.
+However, since there are two application definitions (one for the server and one for the client), it must be configured in two separate places.
 The `ExampleApplication` in `example-impl` and the `ExampleClient` in `client-js` show how `ExampleEnvironmentExceptionSerializer` would be configured.